devops-myway/certified-kubernetes-administrator-Practice/Domain 4 - Services and Networking/securityContext.md

       mountPath: /data/demo
     securityContext:
       allowPrivilegeEscalation: false
+EOF
 --
-kubectl apply -f security-context-demo.yml

-kubectl get pod security-context-demo kubectl exec -it security-context-demo -- sh
+kubectl apply -f security-context-demo.yml kubectl get pod security-context-demo kubectl exec -it security-context-demo -- sh -c 'id'

 ----
 ps  #Also let’s check the processes that are running in the container: